 CHM 113-114-115.
-COLLEGE CHEMISTRY HI-III
+COLLEGE CHEMISTRY I-II-III (5 credits each)

 PREREQUISITE: Intermediate Algebra or equivalent math placement.
 This sequence of courses is primarily designed for the science or engineering major who is expected to have a strong background in mathematics.
 These courses include a study of chemical techniques, chemical bonding, gases, liquids, solids, solutions, kinetics, chemical equilibrium, thermodynamics, electrochemistry, and nuclear chemistry.
 Some organic chemistry may also be included.
 Laboratory work in CHM 113 and CHM 114 illustrates principles covered in lecture; CHM 115 is primarily devoted to qualitative analysis.
 These courses must be taken in sequence.